Lucas-C/ministat/README.md

 		-C : column number to extract (starts and defaults to 1) -d : delimiter(s) string, default to " \t"
 		-n : print summary statistics only, no graph/test
-		-s : print avg/median/stddev bars on separate lines -w : width of graph/test output (default 74 or terminal width)
+		-q : print summary statistics and test only, no graph -s : print avg/median/stddev bars on separate lines -w : width of graph/test output (default 74 or terminal width)